bittremieux/falcon/README.md

 between 0.05 and 0.15 will typically generate a pure clustering result.
 For more aggressive clustering values up to 0.30 can be used.

+**Spectrum preprocessing**

+There are several options to configure spectrum preprocessing prior to the clustering.
+The default settings are intended for clustering bottom-up proteomics data.
+When analyzing metabolomics or top-down data, these settings likely need to be adjusted accordingly.

+- `min_peaks` and `min_mz_range`: Discard spectra with fewer than the specified number of peaks, or peaks spanning a smaller _m_/_z_ range between the minimum and maximum _m_/_z_ value.
+Default values are minimum 5 peaks and 250 _m_/_z_ range.
+It is recommended to reduce these values when clustering metabolomics data.
+- `min_mz` and `max_mz`: The minimum and maximum peak _m_/_z_ value,
+respectively.
+Peaks outside these values will be discarded.
+Default values are 101 _m_/_z_ and 500 _m_/_z_, respectively.
+- `scaling`: Scale the peak intensities by their square root, logarithm, rank, or no scaling.
+Default is no scaling, with square root scaling often giving good results as well.
+Note that the scaling method can influence the cosine threshold `eps`.

 **Nearest neighbor indexing** (see below)

+The settings for nearest neighbor indexing can be modified to tune clustering time versus accuracy.
+Changing these settings is only recommended for advanced users.

 - `n_probe`: The maximum number of lists in the inverted index to inspect during querying.
 Inspecting fewer lists will run faster but will give slightly